-- PHP implements the Wildlife Habitat and Watercourse Protection Regulations, which is deemed sufficient for Rusty Blackbirds since they tend to occupy forests near the edges of wetlands, bogs, rivers and streams.

-- PHP also establishes no harvest buffers (100+ meters wide) around all treed bogs in Cape Breton and specific bogs for Mainland Moose.
+- PHP implements the Wildlife Habitat and Watercourse Protection Regulations, which is deemed sufficient for Rusty Blackbirds since they tend to occupy forests near the edges of wetlands, bogs, rivers and streams. - PHP also establishes no harvest buffers (100+ meters wide) around all treed bogs in Cape Breton and specific bogs for Mainland Moose.
 These are presumed to be beneficial for Rusty Blackbird habitat since buffers larger than 75-100m around wetlands and forested wetlands are suitable or occupied by Rusty Blackbirds.

-- The population of Rusty Blackbird in Nova Scotia is currently unknown. - On PHP's Crown license area, there are 59 locations in ACCDC's sensitive species dataset dated July 2020.
-A new location was added in 2019, which has been the most recent record since 2010.
+- The population of Rusty Blackbird in Nova Scotia is currently unknown. - On PHP's Crown license area, there are 69 locations in ACCDC's sensitive species dataset dated May 2022.
 These locations range in observation dates from 1987 to 2018 (see below map).
-Deferral of management activities in these locations during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDLF biologists. - PHP is an active partner on a Habitat Stewardship Fund project titled 'Conserving Habitat for Canada Warbler, Olive-sided Flycatcher and Rusty Blackbird in Mainland Nova Scotia'.
+Deferral of management activities in these locations during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDNRR biologists.
+Deferral of management activities in 2021 have occurred related to at-risk bird known locations. - PHP is an active partner on a Habitat Stewardship Fund project titled 'Conserving Habitat for Canada Warbler, Olive-sided Flycatcher and Rusty Blackbird in Mainland Nova Scotia'.
 The main objectives of this project are to build partnerships with landowners and forest managers on breeding habitat conservation as well as develop and test beneficial management practices for the three species in the working forest of mainland Nova Scotia.
-Project work began in the fall of 2020 and will end in March 2023.

-- NSDLF is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
+Project work began in the fall of 2020 and will end in March 2023. - NSDNRR is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
 As of April 2019, a new recovery team was established for all listed birds in the province, including Rusty blackbird.
 These teams will "set the goals and objectives to address data gaps or threats, monitor the success of recovery and provide recovery-related advice to government to resolve management questions" (www.novascotia.ca/news).